sisihagen/website/content/en/blog/2019/woman-to-the-front.md

 The disillusionment that we Germans did not teach from the first two World Wars is also set on the crown by an Orwell's turn of history.
 After the re-interpretation of history by the European Parliament, the non-aggression pact between Hitler-Germany and the Soviet Union would have provided the [initial ignition](http://www.europarl.europa.eu/doceo/document/TA-9-2019-0021_EN.html "European Parliament resolution of 19 September 2019 on the importance of European remembrance for the future of Europe") for the outbreak of World War II.
 Here we get the narrative framework that can be used for a war against Russia, without bad Conscience, set-up, because we — the Germans — are now the Good, while over at Ivan slumbers supposedly the evil spirit of totalitarianism.

 So bad.
-The Homestorys then end cynically with the words of the recruits before their departure: "if you want to see what is coming from me, then next time you turn on and subscribe to this channel.“
+The Homestorys then end cynically with the words of the recruits before their departure: "if you want to see what is coming from me, then next time you turn on and subscribe to this channel."

 #### With the teddy bear to the Bundeswehr